Dolibarr/dolibarr/CONTRIBUTING.md

 </pre>

 ### Pull Requests
-When submitting a pull request, use same rule than Commits.
-With upper case keyword to appear into ChangeLog.
+When submitting a pull request, use same rule as [Commits](#commits) for the message.

+If your pull request only contains one commit, GitHub will be smart enough to fill it for you.
+Otherwise, please be a bit verbose about what you're providing.

 ### Resources
 [Developer documentation](http://wiki.dolibarr.org/index.php/Developer_documentation)